cgeroux/xml-to-omeka-csv/README.md

 Usage
 =====
 `xml2omekacsv -h` shows help message and how to use program.
-`xml2omekacsv input_xml_file.xml` will create a csv file from the input xml file which can be imported into omeka
+The basic usage looks like `xml2omekacsv input_xml_file.xml` will create a csv file from the input xml file which can be imported into omeka

 Importing into Omeka
 ====================